faisalpp/Laravel-Ecommerce/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

-## About Laravel

-Furnica Furniture Website
+#Furnica Furniture Website

-## Dscription:
+##Dscription:
- # Furnica Furniture Website is a online ecommerce platform where user can buy all types of furnitures
- e.g Chairs, Sofas and Beds.
+  Furnica Furniture Website is a online ecommerce platform where user can buy all types of furnitures e.g Chairs, Sofas and Beds.
 User can view individual product, read its properties and add it Cart System.
   User has two payment options:
    1. Cash At Door Step
    2. Payment with STRIPE Payment System
    There is a good looking dashboard for admin to interact with all sort of CRUD operations.
    Admin can able to create,update and delete below tabels:
   1.Products contains individual product information.
   2.Categories with related image
   3.Shipping Price for different countries and cities